 Speaking of that Damn Phone….

 Put it AWAY!!!
-The artist that you admire and love is right there in front of you – watch them!
-You can take a picture or two or a short video to commemorate the occasion so that you can reference it later to take you back to that night.
+The artist you admire and love is right there in front of you – watch them!
+You can take a picture or two or a short video to commemorate the occasion so you can reference it later to take you back to that night.
 But you don’t need to have your phone out the entire time recording every fucking minute.
 You are NEVER going to sit down and watch that whole recording, so be present and enjoy the evening.